jonoomph/spinout/README.md

 is an extension of that work, and will focus on 3D simulation of car dynamics on random terrain.
 The goal is to provide a fast, simple, and powerful training simulator for self-driving controllers, which focuses on both lateral and longitudal controls.

+## About Me
+I love working on AI, simulators, games, self-driving, and related tech, and I’m always interested in great conversations around these topics.
+If this project sparks ideas, or you’d like to discuss related work, feel free to reach out at jonathan@openshot.org.